 Medicare opens new push on hip, knee replacement

-WASHINGTON (AP) — From Akron to Tampa Bay, from New York City to San Francisco, Medicare on Friday launches an ambitious experiment changing how it pays for hip and knee replacements in an effort to raise quality and lower costs.
+WASHINGTON (AP) — Medicare is launching an ambitious experiment changing how it pays for hip and knee replacements, to raise quality and lower costs.

-The idea is to follow patients more closely to smooth their recovery and head off unwanted complications that increase costs.
+The idea is to follow patients more closely to smooth their recovery and head off unwanted and costly complications.

-Hip and knee replacements are the most common inpatient surgery for beneficiaries, and Medicare will be using financial rewards and penalties to foster coordination among hospitals, doctors, and rehab centers.
-Improved care should also reduce costs, the government says.
+Hip and knee replacements are the most common inpatient surgery for beneficiaries.
+Medicare will be using financial rewards and penalties to foster coordination among hospitals, doctors, and rehab centers, hoping to improve quality.

 Hospitals are on board, but orthopedic surgeons have some qualms.
 Consumer groups will be watching closely.